-So you’ve measured your carbon footprint, and maybe you’re pretty alarmed by the size of the number preceding the tCO2e.
+So you’ve measured your carbon footprint at home, and maybe you’re pretty alarmed by the size of the number preceding the tCO2e.
 That is, metric tons of carbon dioxide equivalent.

 All that carbon just to keep you warm in the winter and cool in the summer, and to keep your family clothed and fed?
 Okay, yes, those are worthy needs, and we’re not suggesting you turn off your furnace for good.

-But if you’re like most North Americans, there are tons of opportunities to make your household more energy efficient.
+But if you’re like most North Americans, there are tons of opportunities to reduce the carbon footprint from your house.